UKRSE/UKRSE.github.io/conf2016_registration.md

 The fee does not cover accommodation, which must be arranged separately.
 Information about hotels in the area is [available here](conf2016_accommodation).

+## Volunteers

+We have a limited number of spaces for volunteers to help at the conference.
+Volunteers will have free registration in return for providing help with staffing desks, helping at workshops, etc. For more detail, please [click here](conf2016_volunteers).

 ## WSSSPE4 Workshop

 You may also be interested in registering for the 4th Workshop on Sustainable Software for Science: Practice and Experiences (WSSSPE4).
 This will be held from the 12th-14th September, immediately before the RSE conference, and also in Manchester.
 For more information, please visit the [WSSSPE4 website](http://wssspe.researchcomputing.org.uk/wssspe4/).